Books

 This is the last record of a dying tradition and the definitive work on geisha, told through stories of historical geisha and the many geisha she befriended.

-The Brothers: The Hidden World of Japan’s Richest Family
+The Brothers: The Saga of the Richest Family in Japan

 ‘Talking about business - you have to go right to the gates of prison …’